-Some of the areas where technology is playing a big role in healthcare are patient portals, mobile alerts/reminders and third-party scheduling where patients can make appointments on an independent HIPAA-compliant site.
+Some of the areas where technology is playing a big role in healthcare are patient portals, mobile alerts/reminders and third-party patient scheduling where patients can make appointments on an independent HIPAA-compliant site.

 In addition, the emergence of telehealth will change patient expectations by reducing the number of unnecessary in-office visits and freeing up time and space to care for patients who require in-office visits.
 This saves money and time for both patients and physicians.

-Scheduling is more than making and tracking appointments; it’s an essential business and administrative tool that impacts each phase of your patient’s experience with your practice.
+Medical appointment scheduling is more than making and tracking appointments; it’s an essential business and administrative tool that impacts each phase of your patient’s experience with your practice.
 The right software solution can help with the following goals: